sst/guide/_chapters/adding-links-in-the-navbar.md

 }
 ```

-We are doing one other thing there.
+We are doing one other thing here.
 We are grabbing the current path the user is on from the `window.location` object.
 And we set it as the `activeKey` of our `Nav` component.
 This'll highlight the link when we are on that page.

 ``` coffee
 <Nav activeKey={window.location.pathname}>